ajurasz/ajurasz.github.io/_posts/2019-06-08-build-native-imge-with-graalvm.md

 ## Code

-As shown above we want to pipe output from `curl` command to our application as input.
+As shown above, we want to pipe output from `curl` command to our application as input.
 To get access to this input from application level we need to read it from `System.in`.
-[JsonPath](https://github.com/json-path/JsonPath) expreesion will be simply passed as argument.
-At the end we just need to evaluate expression on json, like so:
+[JsonPath](https://github.com/json-path/JsonPath) expression will be simply passed as an argument.
+In the end, we just need to evaluate the expression on json.

-{% highlight %}java
+{% highlight java %}
 import java.io.BufferedReader;
 import java.io.InputStreamReader;
 import java.util.stream.Collectors;